nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 For more advanced use cases, refer to the [Wikidata documentation](https://www.wikidata.org/wiki/Help:QuickStatements) for further details and updates.

+## References
+This documentation was inspired from many sources, however, [Diátaxis](https://diataxis.fr/) was the most significant guide for a writing this as it provides a systematic approach to understanding the needs of documentation users.
+The [Google Technical Writing Course](https://developers.google.com/tech-writing/overview) was instrumental as well.

 ## ️💚️ THANK YOU MENTORS 💙
 <!-- ALL-CONTRIBUTORS-LIST:START -->